Berkeley-Formula-Racing/MotecLogGenerator/README.md

 This project is a C implementation of the original Python-based Motec Log Generator.
 The C version is intended to replicate the functionality of the Python version while improving performance.

 ## Known Issues
-- **CSV Parsing:** There appears to be an issue with parsing the inputted CSV file.
-For example, when tested with the 0013.csv file:
+- **CSV Parsing:**
-  - Expected behavior: The software should parse 294 columns.
+  - For the `0013.csv` file:
-  - Current behavior: Only 44 columns are being parsed.
+    - **Python Version (Original):** Parses 290 columns.
-  - This may be the cause of the `".ld file cannot open"` error when I try to open the generated `.ld` file with the Motec software.
+    - **C Version:** Parses 294 columns.

-  - There are similar issue with other csv files - not all of the columns are getting parsed.
+While 294 lines matches up with the actual amount of columns in the csv, the descrepancy could be causing the issue.
+There are similar discrepancies are  with other CSV files, where the Python version parses fewer lines than the C version.
+This might not be behind the `.ld file cannot open` error, but it's something to take note of.

 ## Usage

 ### Compilation